dougbutner/web-4/README.md

 const bioSecret = bioKeyGenerator(passedBioData); // Biometric provider's key or one generated direcly by user

+// --- Here we have the signature, to be used for any purpose --- \\
 signature = HMACSHA256(
 	base64UrlEncode(header) + "."+
 	base64UrlEncode(payloadData),